PlayStation Architecture

 Gouraud shading in action.

-In order to apply lighting effects over triangles or lines, the GPU provides two algorithms:
+In order to apply lighting effects to triangles or lines, the GPU offers two algorithms:

-The reason for having this choice comes down to the fact that flat shading fills ~2.5 times more polygons per second than Gouraud, so it’s important to optimise which polygons need a more realistic shading than others.
+The rationale behind providing this choice comes down to performance: flat shading fills ~2.5 times more polygons per second than Gouraud shading.
+Thus, it’s important to optimise which polygons truly benefit from more realistic lighting than others.

 Textures